NicolasRenault/fire-forest/README.md

 #### Exercise 4: Fire Propagation...

-Write the `propagation()` method that propagates the fire according to the following rules:
+Write the `propagate()` method that propagates the fire according to the following rules:

 - A burning tree sets its 4-connected neighbors (North, East, South, and West) on fire.
 - A burning tree becomes a burnt tree.